 In the long hose - short hose setup shown above, the short hose is stretched across the nearest lane only and the long hose is stretched across the full roadway.
+This is a volume only form of counting.
 The spacing between the hoses is not critical and can be anything convenient.
 Likewise, since this is a volume only setup, hose lengths are not critical.
+The short hose collects data from the near lane only and the long hose collects data from both lanes.
+Using this scheme one can get the occupancy for both lanes.
+The short hose contains near lane volumes only and the long hose has total volume, so far lane volume can be determined by simply subtracting the short hose volume from the long hose volume.

-2.1.4.3.3 Dual Hose Speed/Classify Setups.
+2.1.4.3.5 Two Hoses -- Single Lane.